 In the efforts to slow the ravages wrought by Climate Change, the hare may have beaten the hybrid car while munching on grass.
-The real winners are non-fertilized green lawns and permaculture.
+The real winners are non-fertilized natural lawns and healthy soil microbes.
 The hare was just stimulating the plants to action, to photosynthesis drawing carbon dioxide from the air and pumping out liquid carbon (carbohydrates) as root exudate to build soil.

 First, it is paramount that we reduce the burning of fossil fuels and reduce our carbon footprints.
 We should also increase the amount of carbon taken out of the atmosphere through photosynthesis.
 Reducing emissions and increasing carbon capture are two steps we need to take to achieve net zero carbon emissions.
 However, addressing carbon is only just the beginning to climate restoration.

 Turns out, the green parts of your yard and the green places of your neighborhood can do a lot to reverse climate change, to restore the more favorable environmental conditions of yesteryear.
 Your yard may be small, as mine is in Somerville.
-Given the super-sized effects of water vapor in the climate change debacle, how you treat your bit of turf is not insignificant.
+Yet, given the super-sized effects of water vapor in the climate change debacle, how you treat your bit of grass turf is not insignificant.

 Let nature do the work.
 Just say no to technological fixes for your lawn.
 This will save you money.
-Therefore, you’ll get pushback, “your lawn is going to die,” because this approach is not as good for the economy as is buying bags of fertilizer five times a year.
+Therefore, you’ll get pushback, “your lawn is going to die,” because this approach is not as good for the economy as is buying bags of fertilizer to spread the recommended five times a year.

 Nitrogen, the nutrient of fertilizers, is recommended by the fertilizer industry because it will cause the grass to green up quickly.
 Like feeding children sugar for breakfast, the grass perks up and then needs more fertilizer.
 With food on the surface, grass roots need not push down through the ground.
 Plants spread thinly on the surface to expose bare ground.
 Soil is exposed as “sunspills.”
 It dries, compacts and dies leaving open real estate that only the toughest weeds can penetrate.

 A fertilized lawn needs much water because the ground absorbs little and nearly all runs off to pollute waterways and wetlands.
 Grass blades are thin and make easy eating for pests.
 Lawn care companies offer “overseeding”, the spreading of more chemically treated seeds to “reinvigorate” your lawn.
 Never mind that the application of fertilizer, synthetic or organic, caused the lawn to need reinvigorating in the first place.
 Technology disrupts nature and we pay the consequences.

 Blaming lawns for polluting and using lots of water is like blaming a car for hitting something.
-The fault lies not with the automobile or in the grass; the fault is in how people managed the driving or the lawn.
-By modifying our lawn care practices we can restore our lawns to do more for the environment and for us.
+The fault lies not with the automobile or in the grass; the fault is in how people drive or manage the lawn.
+By modifying our lawn care practices, we can restore our lawns to do more for the environment and for us.
 Instead of the recommended multiple applications of fertilizer of one pound per thousand square feet of lawn (any more will burn the lawn), apply in the fall one application of 100% slow-release fertilizer, one-half pound per thousand square feet of lawn.

 Slow-release fertilizer is composed of round pellets of nitrogen with a coating that feeds the grass over six months or more.
 Most brands include nutrients for soil microbes.
 When the weather is cold or dry, the pellets stay intact.
 When the grass is growing and in need of nutrients, slow-release provides.
 With slow-release there is no polluting runoff because this fertilizer has settled into the ground.

 A natural lawn sends down roots, opens the soil to fungi, bacteria, microbes, and very small animals.
-We misunderstand plants when we think, as taught in science class, of seeds sprouting, plants growing with photosynthesis, followed by death and only then returning nutrients to the soil.
+We misunderstand plants when we think of seeds sprouting, plants growing with photosynthesis, followed by death and only then returning nutrients to the soil.
 That oversimplification leaves us ignorant to what is actually going on.
-Beneath the turf is a complicated system of moving parts.
+Beneath the turf is a complicated system of moving living parts.

 Another myth of grass lawns held by people who believe they have been informed by science is that lawns are monocultures, a single plant species.
 Clearly such individuals do not practice the science of observing, questioning, recording and communicating.
 (Science is more an iterative process of discovery than a gospel of knowledge.)